Category:

 Brent Farese

 Budgets are tight.
 Teams are stretched.
 And yet, contracts keep piling up.
-Whether it’s a vendor agreement or that 50-page deal sitting in your inbox, the way you manage contracts can make or break efficiency.
+Whether it’s a vendor agreement or that 50-page deal sitting in your inbox, the way you manage contracts can make or break efficiency and lead to major cost savings.

 That’s why many companies turn to contract management software, but the real question isn’t if you should use it.
 It’s how much it’s going to cost.
 And here’s the tricky part: no two providers price their tools the same way.